ashkan-mokarian/devops-with-docker/README.md

 ### **Security** concerns
 By default when running `-p 3456:3000`, we open the 3456 port to anyone, even from outside cuz its the same as `-p 0.0.0.0:3456:3000`.
 In order to prevent that and only allowing local host to connect to that port is by using `-p 127.0.0.1:3456:3000`.
 Usually however, this is not risky, but should be considered in particular for specific applications.

+## General Consideration

+### Building on ARM architectures, M1

+When building from an image like ubuntu, I don't know why but the emulated framework looks for x86_64 pathes where the image was built on a arm arch for example M1 mac.
+For example, when building the [backend exercise](./ex02-backend/), which builds from the original ubuntu image, and then downloading the Linux tar file for installing golang, the container will look for x86_64 library paths and lead to the following error "qemu-x86_64: Could not open '/lib64/ld-linux-x86-64.so.2': No such file or directory".
+Workarounds to this problem is shown for example [here](https://stackoverflow.com/questions/71040681/qemu-x86-64-could-not-open-lib64-ld-linux-x86-64-so-2-no-such-file-or-direc), and what I used here was just building the image with the platform option `docker build --platform linux/amd64`. 'amd64' is the same as x86_64 and different from arm64.